GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/2-project-factory/README.md

 - a set of service accounts with different scopes
 - one or more user-defined top-level folders where those service accounts operate

-This stage does not directly depend from other stage 2 like networking and security, but it can optionally leverage resources created there like Shared VPC host projects, which are used to define service projects.
+This stage does not directly depend on other stage 2 like networking and security, but it can optionally leverage resources created there like Shared VPC host projects, which are used to define service projects.

-The project factory stage lightly wraps the underlying [project-factory module](../../../modules/project-factory/), which in turn exposes the full interface of the [project](../../../modules/project/) and [folder](../../../modules/folder/) modules.
+The project factory stage is a thin wrapper of the underlying [project-factory module](../../../modules/project-factory/), which in turn exposes the full interface of the [project](../../../modules/project/) and [folder](../../../modules/folder/) modules.

 ## How to run this stage